AngelicaGFlores/task-manager-dash/README.md

 The challenges you encountered and how you overcame them

-- impporting was confusing at first since I have to get specific for some import likes instead of /types i needed to use /types.tsx
+- importing was confusing at first since I have to get specific for some import likes instead of /types i needed to use /types.tsx

 Your approach to component composition and state management